sztelzer/hackerrank-go/readme.md

 It considers one test each filename on the format `"input" + "##" + ".txt"` and look for output equivalent file.
 This means "input00.txt" is considered, but "Xput00.txt" is not considered.

 For each test, it will have properties of a name (made of the test file number) and two file readers.
-Theses file readers have methods that are actually used.
+These file readers have methods that are actually used.

 ```
 Tests.Test.Name